sumandeb003/GraphGPS4HT/README.md

  - **Step 5a: `model.to(cfg.device)`** moves the model to the specified computing device (e.g., CPU or GPU).

- - **Step 5b: `trainer = GraphTrainer(cfg, class_weights=data_proc.get_class_weights(training_graphs))`** Create an instance of `GraphTrainer`, passing the configuration and class weights (obtained from `data_proc.get_class_weights`) as arguments.
-The method `get_class_weights` calculates the class weights using the `compute_class_weight` function from `sklearn.utils.class_weight`.
+ - **Step 5b: `trainer = GraphTrainer(cfg, class_weights=data_proc.get_class_weights(training_graphs))`** Create an instance of `GraphTrainer`, which is a subclass of `BaseTrainer` specialized for graph classification tasks, passing the configuration and class weights (obtained from `data_proc.get_class_weights`) as arguments.
+This trainer uses configurations like `learning_rate`: 0.001 and `seed`: 0 for setting up the training environment.
+   - The method `get_class_weights` calculates the class weights using the `compute_class_weight` function from `sklearn.utils.class_weight`.
 This function is designed to mitigate the imbalance in the dataset by assigning higher weights to underrepresented classes.
 The 'balanced' mode automatically assigns weights inversely proportional to class frequencies in the input data.
 Classes with lower frequencies get higher weights, and vice versa.
 The `np.unique(training_labels)` call is used to identify all unique classes in the dataset, and `training_labels` is passed again as the list of labels corresponding to each training instance.

- - **Step 5c: `trainer.build(model)`** builds the training setup by initializing the optimizer with the model's parameters.
+ - **Step 5c: `trainer.build(model)`** calls the training setup `trainer.build`S with the model to initialize the optimizer (Adam in this case) with a learning rate of 0.001 and a weight decay of 5e-4.
+This step prepares the model for training.

  - **Step 5d: `trainer.train(train_loader, valid_loader)`** starts training the model using the training and validation DataLoaders.